KadirGokdeniz/global_gate/README.md

 ## System Architecture

-The system follows a microservices architecture with orchestrated startup sequence:
+The system follows a moduler architecture with orchestrated startup sequence:

 ```mermaid
 graph TD